 Open face helmets are preferred in cars with air bags.
 This is because the airbag inflates into the same space as the chin/face protection on a closed face helmet, which pushes the occupant’s head up and back (ouch!) and lessens the effectiveness of the airbag.
-Closed face helps are preferred in cars without airbags due to the additional impact protection they provide.
+Closed face helmets are preferred in cars without airbags due to the additional impact protection they provide.

 Changes to Snell 2015 SA helmet standards

 Snell 2015 SA helmets are now available in the marketplace (it was a slow start, but they are here now).
 We strongly recommend updating your helmet to a 2015 due to two significant changes that are incorporated in the Snell 2015 SA standards: